10PAM/CWU-CS-109-Final/README.md

-# CWU-CS-109-Final
+# CIVIPIT
-Quantatative Reasoning using Python (CS 109) Course Final Project Repository.
+Quantatative Reasoning using Python (CS 109) Course Final Project (CIVPIT) Repository.

-CIVIPIT (Commonly Identified Viral Illnesses Predicting Intelligent Tool) will be a program that guesses the closest probable common viral illness (COVID-19, Norovirus (Stomach flu), Influenza, Common Cold, and RSV) that a user may have depending on their provided answers to prompts.
+CIVIPIT (Commonly Identified Viral Illnesses Predicting Intelligent Tool) will be a program that guesses the closest probable common viral illness (COVID-19, Norovirus (Stomach flu), Influenza, Common Cold, and Pneumonia) that a user may have depending on their provided answers to prompts.
 It will use machine learning algorithms created by us to predict a common illness that a user may or may not have with fewer questions by training our program to recognize, use, and write newly recognized patterns using a score-like system.
 Our group’s team